 Boliden is the owner of all land where the mining operations are currently developed.
-Boliden has renewed mining concessions valid from 2023-03-23, covering all the concessions K nr 1 - 10 for zinc, lead, silver, copper, gold minerals.
-The concessions will be automatically renewed for as long as the mine is operating.
+Boliden holds Mining Concessions from the Mining Inspectorate covering all the concessions K nr 1-10 for zinc, lead, silver, copper, gold minerals at the mine area.
+The concessions are renewed automatically as long as mineral extraction is ongoing.
 See Figure 3-3 for the location of the concessions K nr 1-10.

 Figure 3-3.
-Concessions K 1 -10 in Garpenberg.
+Concessions K 1-10 in Garpenberg.